ameyanjarlekar/ameyanjarlekar.github.io/_pages/about.md

 # About Me
-* As a research assistant and PhD candidate in the Department of Electrical and Computer Engineering at UIUC, I explore the intersection of privacy-preserving machine learning and game theory.
-I am advised by professors [R Srikant](https://sites.google.com/a/illinois.edu/srikant/home) and [Rasoul Etesami](http://etesami.ise.illinois.edu/), who are renowned experts in their fields.
+* Hi, I am Ph.D. candidate in the Department of Electrical and Computer Engineering at UIUC advised by professors [R Srikant](https://sites.google.com/a/illinois.edu/srikant/home) and [Rasoul Etesami](http://etesami.ise.illinois.edu/).
+I explore the intersection of privacy-preserving machine learning and game theory.
 My research aims to understand the impact of privacy-preserving techniques on the performance of machine learning models and to provide theoretical interpretations of machine learning models.

 * Before joining UIUC, I worked as a quantitative researcher in the high-frequency equities team at [Quadeye Securities](https://www.quadeye.com/), where I designed profitable and efficient algorithmic trading strategies using finance, statistics, and machine learning.
 I also have a strong background in electrical engineering and computer science, having completed my B.Tech (with honors) in electrical engineering with a minor in computer science and engineering from IIT Bombay.
+During my undergrad, I briefly worked in compressed sensing and radar signal processing.

 # Updates
 * <b>August, 2022:</b> Started my journey as a PhD student at the University of Illinois at Urbana Champaign